Connor-Miller/loot/docs/adr/0033-projecting-amended-changes-to-git.md

 `loot edit` reopens a *finalized* change, so an approved review can be amended and then landed without the reviewer seeing the amendment.
-The land orchestrator (`tools/loot-first.ps1`, not loot core — loot stays git-agnostic) therefore checks, before it finalizes: the dock's current working-change version (`loot status --porcelain`, read-only, no snapshot) against the version the review lane last projected (`WipEntry.version`).
-If they differ, `land` refuses — "run `loot-first.ps1 review` and re-approve before landing."
+The land orchestrator (`crates/loot-first`, not loot core — loot stays git-agnostic) therefore checks, before it finalizes: the dock's current working-change version (read in-process via `Workspace::live_working_row`, no snapshot —
+#218 retired the `loot status --porcelain` scrape) against the version the
+review lane last projected (`ferry::WipState`).
+If they differ, `land` refuses — "run `loot-first review` and re-approve before landing."
 An **empty** working change (already finalized, nothing pending) skips the check; the guard exists to catch a *reopened* lane, which is always non-empty.